DEGIRO Fees Explained

 Portfolio transfer costs

-• A portfolio with 10 positions costs approximately €200 to move in-kind.
+• A portfolio with 10 positions costs €200 before external costs.

-• Selling to transfer may trigger capital gains taxes depending on your country.
+• Selling to transfer may trigger capital gains taxes depending on your country, and leaves you out of the market in between.

 Practical implication: Keeping your portfolio simple — one or two broad ETFs rather than ten separate positions — is not just a strategy choice.
 It also keeps potential exit costs proportionately lower.
 Complexity has a price when you want to leave.